 Key advantages: Trending topics on Twitter often reflect the zeitgeist.
 By being part of this, businesses can become more connected and engaged with their audience.

 Best for: Businesses that want to be part of the conversation.

-Google+ had a relatively late start but it’s now a major player.
-Because it’s Google, it can also help you to stand out in search results.
+Google+ had a relatively late start but it's now a major player with 300 million users globally.
+Because it's Google, it can also help you to stand out in search results.

 Get started: Google+ offers a five-step process to get started.